 Steven G. Kohama

-Steven Kohama heads the Primate Aging Resource at ONPRC, whose goals are to expand and support basic and clinically-related research in the field of aging using the nonhuman primate.
-Both goals are complementary, as expanding our understanding of basic mechanisms that underlie senescence can help identify interventions that can alleviate age-related functional decline.
+Steven Kohama, Ph.D., heads the Aging Nonhuman Primate Resource at ONPRC, whose primary goals are to manage and maintain a population of aged rhesus macaques and provide support for their use in basic and clinically-related research in the field of aging.
+Both goals go hand-in-hand, as regulating the availability of aged animals is a challenge, especially when fulfilling specific phenotypes for a wide-variety of research topics.
+This effort is supported financially by both the National Institute on Aging, as well as contributions from ONPRC.
 The recognition that aging research will be critical for addressing the needs of the expanding aged population, coupled with widespread scientific interest, has helped to identify aging as an important cornerstone of research at ONPRC.

-Aging research at ONPRC, like aging itself, encompasses a wide breadth of areas.
-Studies have traditionally focused on aspects of reproductive senescence, the decline of immune function, vision, and effects of the central nervous system.
-These studies have focused on a variety of manipulations, including hormone and growth factor therapy.
-More recently, the effects of lifestyle have been examined, including those of diet on aged animals and the effect on metabolism.
-Models of neurodegeneration, such as cerebral ischemia have also been recently developed.
-Many of these areas of study are multi-disciplinary, such as the exploration of reproductive neuroendocrine aging, where the decline of hormone levels has effects on many target organ systems.
-Coordination and management of the resource and research projects, coupled with the many tools available at the Center (for example, gene array, proteomics, MRI), provides a dynamic and potent environment for aging research.
+Aging research at ONPRC, like the process itself, encompasses a wide breadth of areas.
+Studies have traditionally reflected broad areas of research strengths at our Center and OHSU.
+These areas of focus include reproductive senescence, the decline of immune function, special senses(vision), and the effects of aging on the central nervous system.
+As mentioned above, many of these studies have focused on a variety of treatments,including hormone and growth factor therapy.
+The effects of lifestyle have also been examined, including those of a Western-style diet on aged animals, looking at the effect on metabolism.
+Models of neurodegeneration, such as cerebralischemia have also been ongoing for several years, which have included comparisons of young and old, male and female animals.
+Many of these studies are multi-disciplinary, as the interaction of aging and various manipulations are frequently ideal for the examination of several target organ systems.
+Coordination and management of the resource and research projects, coupled with the many tools available at the Center (for example, gene array, proteomics, MRI),provides a dynamic and potent environment for aging research.

 Steven Kohama is a Senior Staff Scientist in the Division of Neuroscience and has been Head of the Aging Resource since 1999.
 He has a B.A. in Biological Sciences from UCLA and a M.S. from CSULA, where he studied the interactions of the reproductive and immune systems.
 He then studied mechanisms of neuroendocrine aging at the Andrus Gerontology Center at USC, where he received his Ph.D. in the Department of Neurobiology.
 Post-doctoral work was conducted at ONPRC, concentrating on ovarian steroid hormone effects on gene regulation in the brain.
-Following a promotion to Staff Scientist in 1994, he has continued to work on age-related changes in the central nervous system.
+Following a promotion to Staff Scientist in 1994 and later heading the effort for creating the Aging Resource, he has continued to work on age-related changes in the nonhuman primate model.

 Bahjat RF, Williams-Karnesky RL, Kohama SG, West GA, Doyle KP, Spector MD, Hobbs TR and Stenzel-Poore M. (2011) Proof of Concept: Pharmacological preconditioning with a Toll-like receptor agonist protects against cerebrovascular injury in a primate model of stroke.
 J Cerebral Blood Flow Metab.
 31:1229-1242.
 PMID: 21285967